EndPointCorp/end-point-blog/2009/07/31/slony-slstatus-and-diagnosing.html.md

 (1 row)
 ```

 This view pulls data out of sl_event and sl_confirm, two tables that keep track of the forward progress of replication.
-Every time there is an event - SYNCs, DDL changes, slony administrative events - a row is added to sl_event.
+Every time there is an event—​SYNCs, DDL changes, slony administrative events—​a row is added to sl_event.
 Slony is very chatty and so all of the slaves send events to each other, as well as the master.
 (That statement is a simplification, and it is possible to make some configuration changes that reduce the traffic, but in general, this is what people who set up slony will see.)

 Broken down, the columns are: